-Both the T6s and the S2 have been discontinued, but can regularly be found used on eBay.
+Both the T6s and the S2 have been discontinued, but can regularly be found used on ebay.
 The S2 was replaced by the Leica S Typ 006, while the T6s was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6s Manual (free pdf) or the online Leica S2 Manual.
+Further information on the features and operation of the T6s and S2 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Leica S2 Manual.

 So what conclusions can be drawn?
 Is the Canon T6s better than the Leica S2 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS Rebel T6s:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 460k dots).

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.